 Bruce Woolley is an English record producer and composer, co-founder of the Radio Science Orchestra.
-His writing and collaborative credits include Thomas Dolby, Grace Jones, Nicki Minaj, Baz Luhrmann, the Orb and Will.i.am, and he keeps a busy schedule as producer for his label, Gramophone Records.
+His writing and collaborative credits include Thomas Dolby, Grace Jones, Nicki Minaj, Baz Luhrmann, the Orb and Will.i.am.
 In 1981 Bruce's international hit - the Ivor Novello Award-nominated "Video Killed The Radio Star" – became the first song aired on MTV.

 Andy Visser (Saxophones, Vox, Keys, Arrangement, Electronics)

 Co-founder of the RSO, Andy is a multi-instrumentalist, playing saxophones, keyboards, flute, bass clarinet and electronics in various lineups including Death in Vegas, ONL, The Alice Band and the Radio Science Orchestra.
 He is also a sound designer and has worked on international projects for Sony, Nokia, Dolby, Samsung and Shell’s “Electric Storm”.
 Andy’s compositions have been broadcast on terrestrial TV and Radio networks.
 He released his first album in 2007 to critical acclaim and is currently producing a follow-up.

 Joy Smith (Harp, Keys, Melodica)